-It may take a catalyst event or having the information synchronistically delivered to them, but somehow the empath will wake up when they are finally ready.
+It may take a catalyst event or having the information delivered to them through a random synchronicity, but somehow the empath will wake up when they are finally ready.

 For the empath, the realisation that the entire empath and narcissist relationship was a complete lie all along, is absolutely devastating.

 The most soul-crushing experience for the empath is recognising the truth that the narcissist never truly loved them at all.
 They were only ever using and manipulating the empath for control and to mine them for their energy and resources.